FudaWiki/fudawiki-files/kabufuda/games/tehonbiki.md

 On the other side of the table is the banker, who holds a different set of 6 cards, also representing the numbers 1 to 6.
 These are called **"hiki-fuda"** (a.k.a **"kuri-fuda"** or **"mame-ichi-roku"**), and they are used by the banker to indicate the chosen card.
 Before players bet, the chosen card is hidden under a white handkerchief or piece of cloth, known as **"Kamishita"**.

-In the middle of the table are 6 large wooden chips, each with the numbers 1 to 6, placed sequentially in a row.
+In the middle of the table are 6 large wooden tiles, each with the numbers 1 to 6, placed sequentially in a row.
 They are called **"me-moku"** (a.k.a **"me-fuda"**), and they are used to indicate the banker's bet.

 # Gameplay Overview
 The **banker** picks up the stack of hiki-fuda, and, without looking at it, cycles through it, **chooses one of the cards**, and hides it under the kami-shita.